So, you want to get started with day trading. You’re not the only one.

-Fidelity seeks to fill that niche.
-From their account options to their securities to their knowledgebase, Fidelity makes a point of helping you commit a portion of your day trading earnings to long term investments.
+One of the great advantages of is that they are perfect for long-term outlooks; from their account options to their securities to their knowledge base, Fidelity makes a point of helping you commit a portion of your day trading earnings to long term investments.
 These investments include retirement funds, college funds, trust funds, and much more.

-Their securities are less simple but can still help you save.
+Their securities are less simple, but can still help you save while you trade stocks.
 While it is not their main focus, Fidelity gives you access to far more mutual funds and indexes than most day trading platforms.
 This allows you to invest in both securities that yield a lot in one day, as well as those that are focused on the long term.